 We drove to Detroit on Saturday morning, passing the world’s largest tire on the way.

-We met Wayne, Holly and Arne in the parking lot of the Henry Ford Museum right at noon — at the exact minute we told them we’d get there.
+We met friends in the parking lot of the Henry Ford Museum right at noon — at the exact minute we told them we’d get there.
 We spent the afternoon touring the museum.
 Here’s a little of what we saw in the approximate order in which we saw it.

 We paid an extra $5 each to get into a special exhibition on the Beatles.